caas-team/sparrow/README.md

 If you want to retrieve the checks' configuration only once, you can set `loader.interval` to 0.
 The target manager is currently not functional in combination with this configuration.

+#### Logging Configuration

+You can configure the logging behavior of the sparrow instance by setting the following environment variables:

+- `LOG_LEVEL`: Adjusts the minimum log level.
+  Available options: `DEBUG`, `INFO`, `WARNING`, `ERROR`.
+- `LOG_FORMAT`: Sets the log format.
+This allows you to customize the format of the log messages.
+  Available options: `JSON`, `TEXT`.

 ### Checks